 Charity Efficiency and Effectiveness

 Effectiveness (versus efficiency) is a more direct indicator of the positive impact of a donation, but it is also harder to quantify (Caviola, Faulmüller, Everett, Savulescu, & Kahane, 2014; Singer, 2015).
 Efficiency can be calculated based on tax records of revenues and overhead costs, and several websites rate charities based on this information (e.g., Charity Navigator and GuideStar).
 However, a donor wishing to do the most good should also consider the indirect benefits of “inefficient” charity spending (e.g. fundraisers increasing a charity’s revenue).
 Furthermore, new (“marginal”) donations may generate different results as earlier ones (see e.g., Steinberg & Morris, 2010).
 Thus, some scholars argue that efficiency-oriented donors typically focus on the wrong arithmetic (e.g., Singer, 2015; Steinberg, 1986).
-Nevertheless, efficiency and effectiveness evaluations both involve numerical thinking, and both (if correctly specified) are informative about the impact per dollar donated when everything else is equal.
+Nevertheless, efficiency and effectiveness evaluations both involve numerical thinking, and both are informative (if correctly specified) about the impact per dollar donated when everything else is equal.
 Thus, a numerate donor who cares about impact should consider both types of information when other factors are kept constant.
 But do they?

 The empirical findings are mixed.
 While several correlational studies suggest that more efficient charities receive more donations (for a review, see Bekkers & Wiepking, 2011), this association could be due to confounds, such as the size and familiarity of a charity.
 Big charities often have smaller overhead costs (e.g., Bowman, 2006), and there are many reasons why they generate more donations.
 Some work further suggests that changes in charity ratings lead to changes in charity revenues (e.g., Gordon, Knock, & Neely, 2009; Yörük, 2016), but it is unclear if this is driven by efficiency evaluations per se.
 For instance, people might respond to the number of stars given to a charity without deeply considering what these stars represent.